App & Browser Testing Made Easy

 Creating web or mobile applications is a tedious task, but what is more challenging is making sure that it is accessible to all sorts of audiences in every way possible.
 The challenge of making sure that your product is accessible by all is something that is taken care of by accessibility testing.
 This article discusses various aspects of accessibility testing and how we can automate the entire lifecycle for efficient results.

-Accessibility testing includes testing the features of the applications that ensures everyone will be able to access the application to its full potential.
-This means that differently-abled people face difficulty in performing certain actions without assistance.
-The idea behind accessibility is to make a software that is all-inclusive, despite different abilities of the users.
+Accessibility testing automation includes automated testing of the applications’ features that ensure everyone can access the application to its full potential.
+This means that the application should test if differently-abled people face difficulty in performing specific actions without assistance.
+The idea behind accessibility is to make all-inclusive software despite the different abilities of the users.
+You can run Automated Accessibility Tests using Selenium on BrowserStack Automate.

-For example – overcoming the difficulties faced by a person with vision impairment while accessing any app, since the person would be unable to visuals is what accessibility concerns about.
-Bear in mind that accessibility testing tests specific features from the application so that it becomes accessible to all.
+For example – overcoming the difficulties faced by a person with vision impairment while accessing any app, since the person would be unable to access visuals, is what accessibility concerns about.
+Remember that accessibility testing tests specific features from the application to make it accessible to all.

 How do you perform Accessibility Testing?

 You can perform accessibility testing both manually and using test automation.
-In order to make sure that all the necessary guidelines have been checked one must test their applications for the following:
+To make sure that all the necessary guidelines have been checked, one must test their applications for the following:

-1. Testing if the text or the labels are accessible to all – It can assess the ability of the application to check if the users will be able to see the text in case the text and labels are magnified, or minimized.
+1. Testing if the text or the labels are accessible to all – It can assess the ability of the application to check if the users can see the text in case the text and labels are magnified or minimized.

-2. Test the contrast of the images/text – To check if the users will be able to access the applications in case the contrast is changed in the application to a higher extent.
+2. Test the contrast of the images/text – To check if the users can access the applications if the contrast is changed in the application to a greater extent.

 3. Testing the Navigation of the application – To check if the users will be able to navigate through the entire application keeping in mind the difficulties somebody with a physical difficulty might have to face.